 Minta: Could you give us some idea of what you have done?
 What activities have you tried, are tired of etc. so we don't post the same 'ol same 'ol stuff and maybe we can give you fresh ideas!
 Just a thought!

 If you are looking for a BIG EVENT, deck out your actvity room with a '50s theme, music included and serve ice cream soda's.
 If you are looking for something just for an afternoon activity, then do an Ice Cream Social.
 Play some up beat music and have vanilla ice cream with lots of different toppings for the residents to choose from.
 I am from Michigan and though we do get some hot weather, it doesn't get HOT, HOT, HOT, so we do our Ice Cream Social outside and they love it.
-We make their ice cream sundae's to order, play music and some times a little ball toss, ballloon ball or another form of exercise.
+We make their ice cream sundae's to order, play music and some times a little ball toss, ballloon ball or another for

 Here is another poem for Activity Professionals.
 I hope you enjoy it!